 - Free online anxiety tests to screen for anxiety.
 Two minute tests with instant results.
 Such as:

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and professional therapy for problematic anxiety and its sensations and symptoms, including the anxiety symptom falling dropping sensation.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Falling Dropping anxiety symptoms.

 2. Folk, Jim and Folk, Marilyn.
 “The Stress Response And Anxiety Symptoms.” anxietycentre.com, August 2019.